Laura Chinchilla: Social issues

 One of Chinchilla's main programs as president was Red de Cuido (Network of Care), which funded child care and elderly care.
 It was first established after she took office in 2010, having spoken about it extensively during her campaign.
 The program involved many organizations, such as the Joint Social Welfare Institute, CEN-CINAI PANI, local governments, community NGOs, and churches.
 The program was expanded in May 2014 when Chinchilla signed the National Network of Care into law, creating the Technical Secretariat of the Network of Care.
 852 new care sites had been built through the program during Chinchilla's presidency.
 This program was recognized by international organizations.

 Chinchilla opposed separation of church and state in Costa Rica, wishing to retain its status as a Roman Catholic nation.

 Chinchilla opposed abortion and emergency contraception as president.
 She also opposed in vitro fertilisation, but she legalized it in April 2013 following an order from the Inter-American Court of Human Rights.

-Chinchilla personally opposed same-sex marriage as president, but she agreed to sign bill that made it legal.
+Chinchilla personally opposed same-sex marriage as president, but she agreed to sign a bill that made it legal.
 The law was later rejected as invalid by the courts.

-Post-presidency
+Post-presidency (2014–present)

 Chinchilla led the Observation Mission deployed by the OAS to Mexico to observe the June 2015 federal election, as well as the Observation Electoral Mission during the 2016 elections in the US, and the electoral process in Brazil and in Paraguay in 2018.

 Chinchilla currently teaches at Georgetown University at the Institute of Politics and Public Service and is also the titular of the Cathedra José Bonifácio, at the University of São Paulo, since 2018, and leads the Latin American Chair of Citizenship in the School of Government and Public Transformation of the Monterrey Institute of Technology and Higher Education.

 Since 2016, Chinchilla has been serving as the president of the Advisory Council of She Works, a company focused on the empowerment of women; and is also a rapporteur for the freedom of expression of the Telecommunications Organization of Latin America.

 Chinchilla was widowed on 15 April 2019, when her husband died of Alzheimer's.

 In 2019, Chinchilla served on the advisory board of the annual Human Development Report of the United Nations Development Programme (UNDP), co-chaired by Thomas Piketty and Tharman Shanmugaratnam.
 In 2020, she was Costa Rica's candidate to head the Washington-based Inter-American Development Bank.
 Shortly before the vote, she dropped her bid, arguing that the process favored U.S. President Donald Trump’s nominee Mauricio Claver-Carone.

 In addition, Chinchilla holds numerous other positions, including the following: